 Part II: Get onsite IT right

-In the coming days, we’ll be posting about how midmarket AEC firms can use digital to survive and succeed through 2020 and beyond.
+We have blog posts about how midmarket AEC firms can use digital to survive and succeed through 2021 and beyond.
 The first post, on streamlining systems to cut costs, is available here.

 The AEC sector can be chaotic, with multiple projects in various stages from planning to completion.
 It gets even more complicated with all that goes on outside the main office.